dswatson/prePSORT/README.md

 # PSORT
-Scripts and results for PSORT study.
+Scripts and results for PSORT study